KivApple/dell-charger-emulator/README.md

 This project allows to use the cheap and small microcontroller ATTINY85 for emulating the answers of the original adapter to the requests of the laptop.

-You can configure adapter settings in the file eeprom_data.c.
-It contains the following string:
+You can configure adapter settings in the file eeprom-data.hex.
+This file contains EEPROM data in Intel Hex format.

-    "DELL00AC045195023CN0CDF577243865Q27F2A05=\x94"

-Here:
+Format of Dell charger identification shown below:

 | Offset | Length | Content                 | Description              |
 |--------|--------|-------------------------|--------------------------|